-- 5.8.5 The investigator(s) will inform the respondent about the complaint and seek the respondent's response to the allegations.
+- 5.8.4 The investigator(s) normally will meet with the complainant first, to obtain the necessary information pertaining to their complaint. - 5.8.5 The investigator(s) will inform the respondent about the complaint and seek the respondent's response to the allegations.
 A copy of the formal signed complaint will be submitted to the respondent, indicating the name of the complainant and respondent, the places, times, dates, and nature of the alleged incidents being investigated. - 5.8.6 The principal or designate(s) conducts further fact-finding meeting(s,) as needed, including to interview potential witnesses. - 5.8.7 Once the principal or designate(s) has completed the fact-finding investigation, the final report of the investigation and a final summary report will be prepared.
 The final summary report is provided to the complainant (parent/guardian where appropriate), respondent and the appropriate superintendent(s) or RSO.
 This summary will respect confidentiality to the extent possible. - 5.8.8 In cases where there is a finding that a breach of the policy has occurred, appropriate disciplinary/remedial sanctions will be implemented.
 A record of the remedial or disciplinary action will be kept.
 The complainant and respondent will be informed, in writing, about results of the investigation and of any corrective action that has been or will be taken as a result of the investigation.
 In accordance with confidentiality and/or collective agreements, details of corrective action(s) against employees may not be disclosed. - 5.8.9 Where a resolution cannot be reached, or if the complainant and/or their parents/guardians are not satisfied with the resolution, an outside agency may become involved.
 Lakehead District School Board will cooperate, as required, with any external proceedings (for example, police, Ontario Human Rights Tribunal). - 5.8.10 Should the complaint be determined to be malicious or in bad faith, the complainant may be subject to the disciplinary action.